-The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
+The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms a.
+A financial asset which is not credit impaired at its initial recognition/acquisition is classified in Stage 1.
+These are loans granted to debtors with low risk of default, classified as performing and not overdue.